swissmicros/DMCP_SDK/README.md

 At this time the only source of information about the use of DMCP system interface is based on the source code of DMCP programs.

+## The SDK and related material is released as “NOMAS”  (NOt MAnufacturer Supported).

+1. Info is released to assist customers using, exploring and extending the product

+1. Do NOT contact the manufacturer with questions, seeking support, etc. regarding NOMAS material as no support is implied or committed-to by the Manufacturer

+1. The Manufacturer may reply and/or update materials if and when needed solely at their discretion